Pain Management Center

 Other therapies, including acupuncture, radiofrequency ablation, and TENS (transcutaneous electrical nerve stimulation)

-Dr. Mathew is a board-certified pain management specialist with more than 18 years of experience at Columbia University.
+Dr. Mathew, co-chief of the division, is a board-certified pain management specialist with more than 18 years of experience at Columbia University.
 She uses an integrative approach to deliver the highest quality, compassionate, and evidence-based patient care by combining acupuncture, nutritional strategies and supplementation, and health and wellness coaching to cutting-edge medical and invasive interventional strategies.
 Her interests include women’s health, cancer pain, spinal pain, obesity and metabolic diseases, fibromyalgia, rheumatologic diseases, neuropathy, headache, orofacial pain, and musculoskeletal pain.
 Dr. Mathew has received several awards, including Top Doctors in America and Exceptional Women in Medicine, and she has been included in the list of New York magazine’s “Best Doctors” for several years.

 Nomita Sonty, PhD, is a licensed clinical psychologist with specialization in pain management and behavioral medicine.
 Dr. Sonty evaluates and treats the psychological aspects of many chronic pain conditions, including headache disorders.
 She performs pre-surgical behavioral evaluations for implantable devices and offers individual psychotherapy for those suffering from chronic pain and other chronic medical illnesses.
 She also is experienced in using biofeedback for pain disorders.